metanav/surface_crack_detection/README.md

 dot_output = dense_layer(reshape_layer)
 ```

-We need to resample the dot product output to the same size of the input image (160x160) so that we can overlay the heat map.
-We use UpSampling2D layer for this purpose.
+We need to resample the dot product output to the same size as the input image (160x160) so that we can overlay the heat map.
+We use the **UpSampling2D** layer for this purpose.

 ```
 transpose = Permute((2, 1))(dot_output)